Sociology of emotions: A Sociological Approach to Emotions

 While disciplines such as psychology focus on individual processes that bring about emotions, sociology takes a closer look at contexts that humans find themselves in and examine how social structures and culture influence emotions within people.
 Among the many possible disciplines that can approach the topic of emotions, there are specific aspects of Sociology that lend themselves to studying emotions.
 For example, the discipline of Sociology allows scholars to focus on the impact that factors such as social group (gender, class, race, and so on), culture, time, interactions, and situations may shape or influence human emotion.
 Sociology of emotions covers a variety of topics and questions as they relate to emotions, such as how emotions emerge within human interaction, how social norms regulate emotional expression and feeling, emotional differences between social groups, classes, and cultures, and so on.
 Within the discipline of Sociology, there are two specific fields that are particularly primed to approach the study of emotions: social psychology and the sociology of knowledge.
 In each of these fields, social factors are essential to studying mental structures and mentality.

+Some researchers describe these patterned expectations through the idea of an "emotion regime," a term that highlights how social settings define which feelings may be expressed and how they should be managed.
+This perspective emphasizes that emotions are shaped not only by interpersonal interaction but also by broader arrangements of power, cultural meaning, and institutional norms that authorize certain expressions and discourage others.